Why Your College Writing is Not Getting Good Grades - Tips to Fix It

 If your writing assignments result in poor grades, there may be a number of reasons, and there are also methods for fixing any of the issues you may have with your research and writing skills.

-The Fix: Read the assignment very carefully and look for key words – compare, contrast, analyze, discuss, respond to, evaluate, describe, etc. If you do not understand the assignment, contact your professor of the TA.
+The Fix: Read the assignment very carefully and look for keywords – compare, contrast, analyze, discuss, respond to, evaluate, describe, etc. If you do not understand the assignment, contact your professor or the TA.
 Do not do a thing until you know exactly what is expected of you.

 Too Broad or Too Narrow a Topic

 You will usually be given a minimum and maximum length for a writing assignment, ad your topic must be of a breadth and depth to “fit.”
 When you choose a topic that is too broad, you will become overwhelmed with the amount of information there is and may fall into a trap of leaving out crucial research and points, in order to stay within the length requirement.
 If your topic is too narrow, there will not be enough information to meet the minimum requirement, you may try to add “fluff” to fill pages, and your grade will definitely suffer.

 The Fix: If you have to choose your own topic within a broad area, select a couple that are of interest.
 Contact your professor or TA and ask for advice.
 They are usually happy to help!
 If your topic is too broad, you can probably narrow it down to one or more aspects; if it is too narrow, better pick something else.
 Part of writing a college paper is selecting a topic that is correct for the required length!